dbpoll/coursematerials/README.md

 # Teaching and Course Materials

-This repository provides a sample of teaching materials used during my time in academia.
-The examples are a mixture of applied mathematics projects that I have assigned, projeection submission from students, and code I have used for demonstrations.
+This repository provides a sample of teaching and student supervision materials used during my time as a postdoctoral fellow and assistant professor.
+The examples are a mixture of applied mathematics projects that I have assigned, projection submission from students, and code I have used for demonstrations.

 <br/><br/>
 ## Quick Links